CAQH Launches New Solution to Improve the Provider Credentialing Process

-VeriFide will immediately improve the quality, speed and integrity of provider data sent to health plans as part of the credentialing process.
-Over time, plans will be able to share a common data set of verified information for the providers in their networks, reducing administrative costs by eliminating the need for each plan to manage its own data verification process.
+Over time, VeriFide will enable plans to share common, validated information for the providers in their networks, reducing administrative costs by eliminating the need for each plan to manage its own data verification process.
 The solution will also reduce the administrative burden on providers by decreasing the repetitive requests from multiple plans seeking the same information.

 “We believe this initiative will be a game-changer for the industry.
 There is no business reason for each health plan to verify the same data for the same providers,” said Bruce Edwards, Senior Vice President, Networks Management, CareFirst BlueCross BlueShield.
 “In addition to reducing business expenses, VeriFide will improve the synergy between providers and payers for the credentialing process.”

-To learn more about this CAQH initiative, visit CAQHVeriFide.org.
+To learn more about this new initiative, visit www.caqhverifide.org.